Oradimi/KanColle-English-Patch-KCCP/README.md

 To Tibo for implementing new ways to patch the game's textures with KCCacheProxy,\
 as well as for making some code specially to patch raw text in a stable way.\
 To Amelek for the chuuha/taiha cut-in texture jigsaw splitter.\
+To the EN wiki staff and the kc3 staff for providing a good part of the translations.\
+To Dark Sentinel for contributing (LBAS menu aircraft names).\
 To atikabubu, Althea, Dotsidious, TerminaHeart, LeftistTachyon in the Discord server\
 for regularly suggesting new things to fix or translate in the patch.